 The long roast time in the oven does all the hard work, breaking down the tough collagen in the lamb shoulder into a sticky and succulent braise.
-This bone-in cut is extra forgiving, almost impossible to overcook, and I ask the butcher to leave it un-trimmed so it’s equipped with a self-basting fat-cap that slowly renders from the gentle heat.
+This bone-in cut is extra forgiving, almost impossible to overcook, and I ask the butcher to leave it untrimmed so that it’s equipped with a self-basting fat cap that slowly renders from the gentle heat.

 For the average weekend meal, I prefer the affordability of lamb shoulder over lamb leg, which, with its hefty price tag, is better suited to special occasions.
 Lamb shoulder can be seasoned in myriad ways, but I want the highest flavor-to-work ratio on these especially lazy days, so I turn to bold ingredients for some help.

-I start by snipping the dried chilies into half-inch strips with kitchen shears and discard any seeds or stems.
+I start by snipping the dried chilies into half-inch strips, using kitchen shears, and discarding any seeds or stems.
 I toast them in a dry pan until their bright red matures to a mahogany hue and pungent chili vapors perfume the kitchen.

-Next it’s time for the blender to take care of the heavy lifting.
+Next, it’s time for the blender to take care of the heavy lifting.
 The dried chilies and spices are blended together with halved tomatillos, pitted dates, salt, and a splash of water to get things moving.
-At this point the paste will taste overly tannic from the dried chilies and tomatillos, but trust that as it roasts it will develop dark fruity notes of raisin and prune to complement the lamb.
+At this point, the paste will taste overly tannic from the dried chilies and tomatillos, but trust that as it roasts, it will develop dark, fruity notes of raisin and prune to complement the lamb.

-If you make the lamb a day ahead, you can chill it in the refrigerator overnight, and the rendered fat will solidify, making it easy to remove.
-Even if you don’t cook the dish in advance, you can still skim off the majority of the fat from the juices at the bottom of the pan with a ladle after it comes out of the oven.
+If you make the lamb a day ahead, you can chill it in the refrigerator overnight; the rendered fat will solidify, making it easy to remove.
+Even if you don’t cook the dish in advance, you can still skim off the majority of the fat from the juices at the bottom of the pan, using a ladle, after it comes out of the oven.

 I place the seasoned lamb into the Dutch oven before smearing the chili paste over the top, rubbing well into the etched fat.
-I don’t even bother to rub the entire shoulder in paste because all the flavors will get to know each other in the pot.
+I don’t even bother to rub the entire shoulder in paste, because all the flavors will get to know each other in the pot.

 Over the next five hours, the oven does all the hard work for me.
-While I binge watch old episodes of The Office and spoil my appetite with bagna cauda popcorn, the heat of the oven is tirelessly uncoiling the meat’s proteins, breaking down collagen, and reconfiguring sugars and amino acids into deeper, richer flavors.
-I know the oven has finished making magic when I remove the lid to find that the meat has fallen off the bone and the once astringent chili paste has become dark, sweet, and complex.
+While I binge-watch old episodes of The Office and spoil my appetite with bagna càuda popcorn, the heat of the oven is tirelessly uncoiling the meat’s proteins, breaking down collagen, and reconfiguring sugars and amino acids into deeper, richer flavors.
+I know the oven has finished making magic when I remove the lid to find that the meat has fallen off the bone and the once-astringent chili paste has become dark, sweet, and complex.